 That may be the system in European countries, including possibly in the Balkans, but it is not the law in Australia.
 As I have observed on several occasions, subject to the family provision sections of the Succession Act, freedom of testamentary disposition remains an integral part of our law:….”

-Moreover the Judge added:
+Moreover he added:

 “Related to that point is a principle, …..that the courts naturally respect and give deference to the considered judgments of apparently rational and sensible testators.”2

 The Court has a wide discretion in its role deciding claims for family provision.
 In this respect it is worth noting what another judge said: